Kostr0min/UAVImgSegmentation/README.md

 # UAVImgSegmentation
-Aerial image segmentation using PyTorch/Catalyst (with useful tools and utils)
+UAV Aerial image segmentation using PyTorch/Catalyst (with useful tools and utils)